Skeletonxf/star-ruler-2-mod-ce/README.md

   - Teach Mechanoid AI to use FTL Breeder Reactors
   - Motherstation hull for StarChildren (granting positive income but requiring sacrifice of a planet for balance?)
   - StarChildren transfering of pop from Mothership -> Mothership
+  - Make autoexplore continue to work after all systems have been visited once
 - Long term plans
   - A campaign that doubles as an extended tutorial
     - I will rename all the existing races and tweak them rather than trying to build on established lore I don't know